Silver Spring, Beltsville

-Caring for women is my calling.
+Caring for birthing people is my calling.
 I have wanted to be an Ob-Gyn since childhood.
 I was raised by strong, inspiring women and have been driven throughout my life by the strength they have imparted.
-To me there is no higher privilege than caring for women in the most joyful and or challenging moments of their lives.
+To me there is no higher privilege than caring for birthing people in the most joyful and or challenging moments of their lives.

 What improvements to women’s care have you seen since you began practicing medicine?

 Forceps delivery and vaginal hysterectomy had gone out of favor and yet are now being recognized as ways to prevent cesarean delivery and reduce surgical risks.
 I feel lucky to be among the limited number of Ob-Gyn’s that have developed the skills to perform these minimally invasive techniques, as well as newer cutting-edge options, to provide women the best and safest options available today.

 Another positive change I’ve witnessed is slowly improving care for minority groups.
 Over a decade ago I worked at Fenway Community Health in Boston organizing health outreach programs for birthing people in the LGBTQ community.
 I’ve been amazed to see the difference in awareness and access to LGBTQ healthcare over the last 10+ years, although there is still a long way to go in educating healthcare providers and overcoming systemic biases.

 Proudly!
 I’m a fourth generation DMV resident.
 In fact, I worked at Holy Cross Hospital on Labor and Delivery when I was 16 years old!
 I have deep connections to the area, and absolutely love the food, arts, and culture in Washington, DC.
 The majority of my family is local, too!